Support services in the Taranaki Region

 Biographical Info

-Creative Connections was co-created by Aileen Katanella and Jessica Edelbaum approximately 4 years ago.
+Creative Connections NZ was co-created by Aileen Katanella and Jessica Edelbaum approximately 6 years ago.

-CCnz offers all natural products, playshops, individual sessions, weekend retreats, workplace wellness, monthly meet-ups, DIY essential oil classes and meditations.
+CCNZ offers Energy Upgrade all natural consciously made products, playshops, individual sessions, monthly meet-ups, DIY essential oil classes, workplace wellness offerings and meditations.
 We aim for you to feel loved, playful, creative, reconnected with yourself and others, and free to be you.

 Categories: General Wellbeing